vighneshiyer/vighneshiyer.com/content/research/comp-arch/academic_comparch_research.md

 is there really a 'spectrum'?

 - Palladium, arch sim with palladium cores on chip, rtl sims opt, bridge reuse firesim and palladium and maybe bringup, dse, fpga overlay
+    - Credit to Daniel Sanchez's group at MIT who are doing great work in this area
 - Alladin like stuff
 - Integrate with language level stuff and irs
 - Ppa estimation, early stage iteration, live flow
 - Sampled simulation / evaluation methodology

+## Magic box thinking

+- Forces us to think at a high abstract-level divorced from specific applications
+- Usually motivates general broadly-applicable research rather than some local random optimization
+- Give some examples of magic box thinking
+- Then we can refine and produce a very small slice of that magic box
+- Lends itself to methodology innovation that academics are well positioned to attack vs industry - often requires rethinking existing paradigms

 ## Worthwhile Directions